-We’ve been waiting quite some time for a sequel to Ridley Scott’s 1982 tour de force, and this year, we’ll finally get it.
-To celebrate the upcoming release of ‘Blade Runner 2049’, NME has uncovered 10 fascinating facts about Scott’s unsettling sci-fi masterpiece, which follows special agent Rick Deckard (Harrison Ford) as he hunts down four menacing replicants – androids virtually indistinguishable from humans – in a grim futuristic version of Los Angeles.
+We’ve been waiting quite some time for a sequel to Ridley Scott’s 1982 tour de force, and this week, we’ll finally get it.
+To celebrate the release of ‘Blade Runner 2049’, NME has uncovered 10 fascinating facts about Scott’s unsettling sci-fi masterpiece, which follows special agent Rick Deckard (Harrison Ford) as he hunts down four menacing replicants – androids virtually indistinguishable from humans – in a grim futuristic version of Los Angeles.

 1. Rick Deckard has become one of Harrison Ford’s best-loved roles, but Ridley Scott and the film’s producers originally wanted Dustin Hoffman to play the film’s hero.
 Hoffman’s initial response to Scott was, “Why the hell do you want me to play this macho character?”, and though the producers “spent months” trying to persuade Hoffman to commit, the actor disagreed with their creative vision for the movie and ultimately decided to pass.

 2. Daryl Hannah wasn’t first choice to play “basic pleasure model” replicant Pris either – Debbie Harry was offered the role before her.
 “My biggest regret of all is turning down the role of the blonde robot Pris in Ridley Scott’s Blade Runner,” the Blondie singer revealed in an interview last year.
 “My record company didn’t want me to take time out to do a movie.
 I shouldn’t have listened to them.”